 - Human Services Committee

-- Investments & Financial Services Committee
+- Investments and Financial Services Committee

-- Licensing & Administrative Procedures Committee
+- Licensing and Administrative Procedures Committee

 - Public Education Committee

 - Urban Affairs Committee

 - Emerging Issues in Texas Law Enforcement Select Committee